artfulgarfunk/PassTheBooking/README.md

 Index: Displays all database entries for that model, with a links to individual pages for all the information on each entry.

-Info page: Displays information for that specific entry, with an option to edit.
+Info: Displays information for that specific entry, with an option to edit.

 Edit: Contains a form to edit the entry.
 I used Django's generic Form function to generate forms for each model for this page.
 The home page simply provides links to each models index page, which are displayed on every page through the use of a base.html which all other templates extend.
 There's also a distinct url for displaying properties associated with a particular client.